-Concerns related to a student's special education program can be addressed locally with the student's teachers, school principal, special education director, and the superintendent.
+Concerns related to a student's special education program can be addressed locally with the student's teachers, school principal, special education director and the superintendent.
 Additionally, these concerns can be addressed locally through the IEP process.
-Other important contacts include the student's caregiver and caseworker, court-appointed educational liaison, Governor's Office of Education Ombudsman, and the Office of Superintendent of Public Instruction (OSPI) special education parent liaison.
+Other important contacts include the student's caregiver and caseworker, court-appointed educational liaison, Governor's Office of Education Ombuds and the OSPI special education parent liaison.

-If local resolution is not possible, state-level dispute resolution options are available, including mediation, citizen complaints, and due process hearings.
+If local resolution is not possible, state-level dispute resolution options are available, including mediation, citizen complaints and due process hearings.
 Please see www.k12.wa.us/SpecialEd/DisputeResolution/default. aspx.